Jonybang/Geesome-CMF/readme.md

 - Reusable components;
 - View and control of bind translations pages(same as Babel on MODX);
 - Complete material design integration;
-- Move angular app to resources folder for compile into public/assets.
+- Move angular app to resources folder for compile into public/assets;
+- Documentation;
+- Tests.